 Tensor Fasciae Latae Muscle Strain Treatment

 Tensor fasciae latae strains are nearly always mild to moderate.
-The strain can be treated at home following these steps:
+You can treat strains at home following these steps:

-- Along with limiting motion and weight bearing, get extra sleep.
-Sleep is an important component of the healing process.
+- Along with limiting motion and weight-bearing, get extra sleep.
+Sleep is a vital component of the healing process.

-- If swelling occurs a Velcro hip brace/wrap can be used to apply compression.
-Moderate compression can help discourage swelling and provide support to the injured muscle
+- If swelling occurs, you can use a Velcro hip brace/wrap to apply compression.
+Moderate compression can help discourage swelling and provide support to the injured muscle.

 Follow these steps for the first 24-72 hours until the pain and swelling decrease.

-If swelling occurs it will usually begin to decrease in 48-72 hours.
-Once the swelling begins to reduce, you will start to alternate cold and warm treatments.
-Begin with cold treatment for 20 minutes, wait for 1-2 hours and apply a warm treatment for 20 minutes.
-Do not apply treatments back to back.
+If swelling occurs, it will usually begin to decrease in 48-72 hours.
+Once the swelling has reduced, you will start to alternate cold and warm treatments.
+Begin with a cold treatment for 20 minutes, wait for 1-2 hours, then apply a warm treatment for 20 minutes.
+Do not apply cold and warm treatment back to back.